What’s the difference between Sudan and South Sudan?

 Conflict in South Sudan

 Nearly the size of Texas, South Sudan has abundant oil reserves.
 Still, most people make their living as subsistence farmers and herders.
-Because of the conflict, nearly four million people have been forced to flee their homes with two million in neighboring countries, making this the largest refugee crisis in Africa.
-And with inflation skyrocketing—up to 800 percent a year—many families are struggling to buy even the basics, such as food.
+The conflict following independence caused nearly four million people to flee their homes, creating the largest refugee crisis in Africa at that time.
+The conflict coincided with an economic crisis, with inflation skyrocketing 800 percent a year as families struggled to find food.

 image